Wednesday, December 10, 2014

 Kumamoto Ferry to Shimabara Port: Kumamoto and Nagasaki Prefectures

-Check out the videos below of the Kumamoto Ferry traveling across the Ariake Sea to the Shimabara Port, Nagasaki:
+Check out the videos below of the Kumamoto Ferry traveling across the Ariake Sea from the Shimabara Port, Nagasaki Prefecture to the Kumamoto Port, Kumamoto Prefecture.

 Recently, I received a request from a group that wanted to travel from Nagasaki City to Shimabara City on the Shimabara Peninsular where they would catch a ferry and cross the Ariake Sea in order to spend sometime in Kumamoto which absolutely is an amazing place to travel to and experience the unique sights, locations and speciality foods of the area.
 Not only was the group able to see Nagasaki City in their own time and under their own steam but were treated to a full day tour of the Shimabara Peninsular and then dropped off at the Shimabara Port where ferry tickets and bus transfers to downtown Kumamoto City were bought, giving them extra time and options to see all the wonderful places that this city has to offer.